 The offender shall be punished with a fine of between €3,000 and €30,000, in the case of a legal person, and between €750 and €3,740, in the case of a natural person, when practising the following acts:

 - unfair competition;

-- manufacture, import, acquire or keep for themselves or for others constituent signs of registered trademarks, names, insignia, logotypes, designations of origin or geographical indications; and
+- manufacturing, importing, acquiring, or keeping for themselves or for others constituent signs of registered trademarks, names, insignia, logotypes, designations of origin or geographical indications; and

 - use in the name or insignia of their establishment or logotype the name or company name belonging to the applicant.

-In addition to a fine, the offender may still be liable to compensate the rights holder for damages or losses and may be prohibited from practising certain activities.
+In addition to a fine, the offender may still be liable to compensate the rights holder for damage or losses and may be prohibited from practising certain activities.

-The compensation will be calculated based on the profit obtained by the offender, on the damages or loss of profit suffered by the injured party, taking into account the costs incurred in the protection, investigation and termination of the prejudicial conduct to his or her right.
-The rights holder may, in certain cases, be compensated for non-pecuniary damages.
+The compensation will be calculated based on the profit obtained by the offender on the damage or loss of profit suffered by the injured party, taking into account the costs incurred in the protection, investigation and termination of the prejudicial conduct to their right.
+The rights holder may, in certain cases, be compensated for non-pecuniary damage.

 In Portugal, the law provides for different types of sanctions depending on the type of crime committed.